ucl-ihi/ProjectAllocation/README.md

 - `matching_project.csv` for a project focused view with 4 columns: project, list of student allocated, capacity, supervisor

 ### Random seed searching
 Run the random seed searching to maximise student happiness (with parallel processing) using `python seed_search_par.py`.
-This script runs the process 16.000 times, testing different starting points of the matching algorithm, and returning the one match, with the start seed, that maximises happiness :blush:, across all those iterations.
+This script runs the process 16.000 times, testing different orders of students as proposers of the matching, and returning the one match, with the start seed, that maximises happiness :blush:, across all those iterations.

 ## Allocation Algorithm
 The allocation is conducted using the Gale-Shapley Algorithm, where students are the "proposers" and the projects are the "acceptors".
 This setup will be student-optimal, meaning students will generally have their most preferred choice and no student allocated to a more desired project would have a lower preference than you.